Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Introduction

 Another approach is to use the bootstrap, which, advantageously, does not succumb to the computation load of variance estimation as well as the tuning and sensitivity challenges associated with batch sizes. \cite{JMLR:v19:17-370} developed an online bootstrap method that persistently maintains $B$ perturbed version of SGD estimates, updated upon each data arrival.
 However, as in other applications of the bootstrap, for their method to be effective, a large value of $B$ is necessary.
 For linear regression problems of dimensions 10 or 20, they set $B=200$, which means 200 times more computational cost compared to running the SGD itself or using batch means.

 Yet another method, HiGrad, was proposed by \cite{su2018uncertainty}.
 This approach is rooted in ``splitting'' an SGD trajectory.
 The process involves initially running SGD for a set number of steps.
-Once complete, the result of this iteration is used as a starting point for the next stage, where multiple SGD threads branch off each utilizing different new data.
+Once complete, the result of this iteration is used as a starting point for the next stage, where multiple SGD threads branch off, each utilizing different new data.
 This branching process continues for the outcome of each thread until all data is exhausted.
 Confidence intervals are then constructed using all the obtained split outcomes.
 HiGrad requires a substantial modification to the original SGD runs; in fact, there is no more ``original'' run of SGD in HiGrad.

 Finally, we briefly mention a line of work on quantifying algorithmic randomness.
-This includes \cite{lunde2021bootstrapping}, which applied the bootstrap on streaming principal component analysis \cite{oja1982simplified}, and \cite{pmlr-v119-chen20o}, which investigated randomized Newton methods.
+This includes \cite{lunde2021bootstrapping}, which applied the bootstrap on streaming principal component analysis \citep{oja1982simplified}, and \cite{pmlr-v119-chen20o}, which investigated randomized Newton methods. \cite{lopes2019estimating} and \cite{lopes2020measuring} utilized bootstrap methods to estimate the algorithmic variability for random ensembles such as bagging and random forests.
 Furthermore, \cite{Nesterov_CL} gave a complexity bound on the number of iterations of their method in relation to the confidence level on reaching the optimal value via SGD.
 However, all these works focus on assessing the uncertainty from algorithmic randomness and treat the data as fixed.
 As such, they are less relevant to our focus in this paper.